Setup personal web page

 In order to set up a personal web page on Sandcastle there are a few steps which need to be performed before the web pages will be visible.
 These will require you to log in to a shell on Sandcastle through SSH, if you have not done this before you can find a help page to step you through that process as well.

-Once logged into Sandcastle the first step is to create a directory called public_html which is where all your web content will go; the command is: 'mkdir -m 711 public_html'.
+Once logged into Sandcastle the first step is to create a directory called public_html which is where all your web content will go.
+The command is: 'mkdir -m 701 public_html'.

 Next you will need to set up proper permissions on your home directory.
-First make sure that you are in your home directory (you can use the command 'pwd' which should return something like /home/std/username).
+First make sure that you are in your home directory (you can use the command 'pwd' which should return something like /home/std/login where "login" is your Brock login).
 If you are not in your home directory you can run the command 'cd' to return you to the root of your home directory.
-Now issue the command 'chmod 711 ./' this will make your public_html directory available to the web server.
+Now issue the command 'chmod 701 ./' this will make your public_html directory available to the web server.

-The permissions of the files should be the following:
+The permissions should be set to the following:

 If you are not sure what these permission numbers mean you can run the command 'man chmod' on Sandcastle and read up.